geek-cookbook/geek-cookbook/manuscript/ha-docker-swarm/docker-swarm-mode.md

 [root@ds2 davidy]#
 ````

-Repeat the process to add your third node. **You need a new token for the third node, don't re-use the manager token you generated for the second node**.
+Repeat the process to add your third node.

-!!! warning "Seriously.
-Don't use a token more than once, else it's swarm-rebuilding time."

 Finally, ```docker node ls``` should reflect that you have 3 reachable manager nodes, one of whom is the "Leader":